-Students will not be awarded general education requirements or waiver for requirements for courses they skip due to the above circumstances (i.e. if a student waives beyond a course with a Learning Perspective (LP) or suffix designation into a more advanced course that does not carry that LP/suffix, the student will be required to fulfill the "skipped" LP/suffix with a different course.)
+Students will not be awarded general education requirements or waiver of requirements for courses they skip due to the above circumstances.
+For example, if a student waives beyond a course with a Learning Perspective (LP) or suffix designation into a more advanced course that does not carry that LP/suffix, the student will be required to fulfill the "skipped" LP/suffix with a different course.

 The first year FYI sequence is an exception to this policy.
 Students may continue in FYI-102 with a failing grade, but must repeat courses until they have successfully completed all courses in the sequence to meet the graduation requirement.